imqueue/imqueue.com/tutorial/user-service.md

 });
 ~~~

-By design we need to store information about user, such as
+By design, we need to store information about user, such as
 - identifier
 - first name
 - last name
 - email
 - password
-- isActive flag (to have an ability block users if there any reason)
+- isActive flag (to have an ability block users if there is any reason)
 - isAdmin flag (to define users of admin role)
 - user cars in garage (we plan to have a service car which would manage
   cars database, but here we would need to assign the selected car data